TakuyaShintate/tsts/README.md

 ## Introduction

-tsts is an easy-to-use toolset for time series analysis.
+tsts is an easy-to-use toolset for time series forecasting.

 ## Installation